celer-network/cChannel-eth/README.md

 * **EthPool**: A ETH wrapper to provide ERC20-like APIs for ETH.
 * **Virtual Address Resolver**: establishes the mapping from off-chain address to on-chain address.

+## Release Features
+* **Single-contract Multiple-token Support**: supports multiple Ethereum token standards in different channels under one single contract.
+* **ETH Support**: users can specify ETH to open an ETH-based channel.
+* **ERC20 Token Support**: users can specify an ERC20 token to open an ERC20-based channel.
+* **Generalized State Channel**: resolves conditional state dependency by relying on dependent virtual channels.
+* **Fully Duplex Channel**: supports two independent simplex (single-direction) channels in a duplex channel, which makes off-chain communications much simpler and more efficient.
+* **Boolean Condition Interface**: defines the condition that returns boolean value.
+* **Boolean AND Resolution Logic**: resolves a group of conditions based on boolean AND logic.
+* **Boolean OR Resolution Logic**: resolves a group of conditions based on boolean OR logic.
+* **Numeric Condition Interface**: defines the condition that returns numeric value.
+* **Numeric ADD Resolution Logic**: resolves a group of conditions based on numeric ADD logic.
+* **Numeric MAX Resolution Logic**: resolves a group of conditions based on numeric MAX logic.
+* **Numeric MIN Resolution Logic**: resolves a group of conditions based on numeric MIN logic.
+* **ERC20-like ETH wrapper**: provides similar APIs of ERC20 tokens for ETH to enable more efficient onchain operations.
+* **Single-transaction Channel Opening**: opens channel with a single on-chain transaction through funds approval for both ETH and ERC20 tokens.
+* **Dynamic Withdraw**: withdraws fund before channel finalized as long as no peers disagree during challenge period.
+* **Cooperative Dynamic Withdraw**: skips challenge period and withdraws fund before channel finalized when both peers reach an agreement.
+* **Lightweight cooperative on-chain checkpoint**: support snapshotting transfer map of co-signed states on-chain.
+* **Batch Multi-Channel Settlements**: intends to settle multiple channels in one batch with a single on-chain transaction.
+* **Batch Multi-Payment Liquidation**: liquidates *N* payments in one batch with a single on-chain transaction using PayHashList, which only requires O(1) on-chain storage and O(*n*/*N*) on-chain verifications to liquidate *n* payments.
+* **Cooperative Settle**: skips challenge period and settles a channel when both peers reach an agreement.

 ## Protocol Buffers Usage
 [Protocol Buffers (protobuf)](https://developers.google.com/protocol-buffers/) are "a language-neutral, platform-neutral extensible mechanism for serializing structured data" developed by Google.
 We leverage Protocol Buffers to define a series of blockchain-neutral generalized data structures, which can be seamlessly used in off-chain communication protocols and instantly extended to other blockchains that we plan to support.

 We also developed and open sourced a library generator of Solidity for decoding proto3 called [pb3-gen-sol](https://github.com/celer-network/pb3-gen-sol), which is listed in the official [Third-Party Add-ons for Protocol Buffers](https://github.com/protocolbuffers/protobuf/blob/master/docs/third_party.md).

-Two proto3 files are used in cChannel-eth, `chain2.proto` and `entity.proto`, which are stored in `lib/data/proto/`. `chain2.proto` defines data structures only used in on-chain contracts ("2" means version 2) while `entity.proto` defines data structures used both in on-chain contracts and off-chain communication protocols.
+Two proto3 files are used in cChannel-eth, `chain.proto` and `entity.proto`, which are stored in `lib/data/proto/`. `chain.proto` defines data structures only used in on-chain contracts ("2" means version 2) while `entity.proto` defines data structures used both in on-chain contracts and off-chain communication protocols.

 ## Testnet
 This version is waiting for deployment.